How our choice-based letting system works

 If you have read the advert carefully and understood it correctly, you will have assessed your own eligibility before making your bid.
 In this case, we will also hopefully deem you eligible for the property.

 For a Swindon Borough Council property, it can sometimes take up to five working days to contact you by phone or e-mail.
 It is likely to be much quicker and depends how easy it is to make sure you are eligible.
-If you were the top for a property when the bidding cycle ended and can't bid in the next one, this can be an indication that you are being considered for a property.
+If you were the top for a property when the bidding cycle ended and can not bid in the next one, this can be an indication that you are being considered for a property.

 Shortlisting and verification